TheMR-777/TheMR-777/cv-study.md

 - **Publications:** Authored several educational articles on **Null Byte** to share and preserve findings, contributing to the broader cyber security community (details in the Publications section).

 ### Costaz (Final Year Project)
-- **Role:** Lead Developer
+- **Role:** Lead Developer & Designer
 - **Technologies Used:** Flutter, Google Sheets API, Google Drive API, Google Authentication API
-- **Description:** A Flutter application designed to assist teachers in managing student records and assignments with data stored securely on Google Drive.
+- **Description:** A Flutter application designed to assist teachers in managing student records and assignments.
+The UI was carefully crafted with a minimalist, user-centric philosophy to avoid overwhelming users, a design choice praised by those who have used it.
+Data is stored securely on Google Drive.
 - **Impact:** Streamlined the student record-keeping process, reducing manual data entry by 50% and improving data accuracy by 30%.

 ### Chirp